Transferring within Springfield Public Schools

-March 2019 (March 1 - April 1): Families will have another opportunity to submit applications during this Open Enrollment period.
+April: Families will have another opportunity to submit applications during this Phase 2 Transfer period.

-High Priority and Open Enrollment requests are processed based on a four-tiered priority list:
+High Priority and Inter-district requests are processed based on a four-tiered priority list:

 1) Returning seniors are given top priority.
 2) Students requesting to return to their current school for the next year and 3) siblings of a student that will be attending the requested school will be given priority over 4) new applicants.

-Requests received during the High Priority or Open Enrollment periods will be approved provided they do not exceed the desired grade-level or school capacity.
+Requests received during the High Priority or Phase 2 Transfer periods will be approved provided they do not exceed the desired grade-level or school capacity.

 All Other Within-District Transfers